 Our ongoing welfare horses are the horses that come into our care and remain with us until they have been rehabilitated, have received any necessary vet treatment, had their teeth and feet done, and have received whatever training they need to become happy, healthy and well adjusted domestic horses.
 For some of our welfare cases, this process can take years before they are ready to venture off to their new homes or the decision is made to include them on our lifetime residents list.
 Every horse that comes into our care is given the best chance possible to have a successful second chance at a positive domestic life.

-The muster in April 2021 will see approximately 200 horses mustered in that we need to find homes for.
+The muster, usually held around April of each year can see up to 200 horses mustered in that we need to find homes for.
 Each year we do everything possible to save any horses that do not have a home secured but we can only do this, if we have the space and the money put aside to be able to save an extra and secure their care for the first six months of their time in captivity.
 Sponsoring a muster horse sees a horse saved and placed with one of our trusted trainers, where they will remain until they learn the skills necessary to go on to a new home.

 In the case of pregnant mares, they will remain with us until their foal has safely arrived and they both have reached the point they are ready for their new homes.

 When it comes to saving a stallion, we run a number of initiatives which ensure the stallions go to experienced people who then go on towards helping with the promotion of the breed through our Stallion Challenge.

 We also have people who like to sponsor a horse to help get them to the south island.
 South Island sponsorships go towards the transport costs to help contribute towards the costs incurred for the initial care and handling of the mustered horse.
 Each horse traveling to the south island must have the necessary skills to be able to load onto a horse truck or float as wild horses cannot cross the straight.